-We know that some resumes are one page and we’ve seen 6-page resumes [CV] for MD/Ph.D. or higher-level management professionals.
-But I still find the most popular length for a resume is two pages.
-I ask that you keep in mind that the only purpose for your resume is to gain the attention of the hiring manager and to secure a face to face interview.
-So whether you decide to draft your own resume or use a consultant to prepare the resume that is totally up to you.
-With the ability to search the web for resume templates you will find that the tips I am providing to you will be just as helpful and as cost-effective to assist you in writing your own resume and literally saving you hundreds of dollars.
+We know that some resumes are one page in length and many can be longer based on your level of experience.
+But we still find the most popular length for a resume is two pages.
+It is important to know that the only purpose for your resume is to gain the attention of the hiring manager and to secure a face to face interview.
+So whether you decide to personally create your resume or use a consultant to prepare the resume, either is ok.
+With the ability to search the web for resume templates you will find that the tips provided here will be just as helpful and cost-effective to assist you in writing your own resume and saving literally, hundreds of dollars.

 Above the Fold

-Content layout and placement is important because content that appears above the fold is what is first visible when the user loads the page. … because of its high visibility, the content that you place above the fold should be the skills and qualifications that are most relevant for the job.
+Content layout and placement is important because the content that appears above the fold is what is first visible.
+This high visibility content should be the skills and qualifications that are most relevant for the job.

 Value Proposition Statement

-- Identify all the benefits your skills and qualifications offer.
+- Identify the benefits that your skills and qualifications offer.

-- Describe what makes your skills and qualifications of value to the client.
+- Briefly, describe what makes your skills and qualifications of value to the client.

-- Touch on the employers’ main challenge [wants] which should be listed in the job description.
+- List the employers’ main business challenge [wants] which should be listed in their job description.

-The keywords should be words or short phrases that are related to the requirements for the job.
-They are the skills, abilities, credentials, and qualities that a hiring manager looks for in a candidate.
-Take some time and read the entire job description with the express purpose of identifying keywords that are important for the function of the job.
+The keywords are words or short phrases that are related to the requirements for the job.
+They are the skills, abilities, credentials, and qualities that a hiring manager looks for in an ideal candidate.
+Take some time and read the entire job description with the goal of identifying keywords that are important for the function of the job.
 You should then take these keywords and incorporate them into your resume.
 In a short time, you will get comfortable in using these keywords in a conversational manner that conveys your core strengths for the position.

-As you can see it will take some thought in getting these three components above the fold.
-Your resume will have to effectively represent you until you have the opportunity to get a face to face interview.
-But I know that with some thought, editing and looking for ways to keep the content relevant you will end up with an impactful professional resume.
+As you can see, it will take some thought in positioning these three components above the fold.
+Your resume will have to effectively represent you until you have the opportunity to meet with the client.
+But I know with some thought, editing, and looking for ways to keep the content relevant you will end up with an impactful professional resume.